grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -ruler.max-rule-groups-per-tenant
 [ruler_max_rule_groups_per_tenant: <int> | default = 70]

-# The tenant's shard size when the shuffle-sharding strategy is used.
-Must be
+# The tenant's shard size, used when store-gateway sharding is enabled.
+Value of
-# set when the store-gateway sharding is enabled with the shuffle-sharding
-# strategy.
-When this setting is specified in the per-tenant overrides, a value
-# of 0 disables shuffle sharding for the tenant.
+# 0 disables shuffle sharding for the tenant, that is all tenant blocks are
+# sharded across all store-gateway replicas.
 # CLI flag: -store-gateway.tenant-shard-size
 [store_gateway_tenant_shard_size: <int> | default = 0]